mohitkyadav/imago-c4/thought_process.md

 ### The basic solution
 1. Add search endpoint, that returns the search results.
-2. Add pagination to the search results.
+2. Add page size to the search results.
+So the response time can be lowered if there are too many results.
+3.

 ### Handling errors and validations
 > [!NOTE]